ANALYSIS-U.S. Treasuries yield curve flashes red to investors

 “When things invert you are definitely much closer to a recession than a good outcome and that’s exactly where we are today,” said Edward Al Hussainy, senior interest rate and currency analyst at Columbia Threadneedle.
 “It’s clear we have arrived at a point of stress in markets.”

-(Reporting by Megan Davies, Ira Iosebashvili, Lewis Krauskopf and David Randall; Writing by Megan Davies; Editing by David Gregorio and Andrea Ricci)
+(Reporting by Megan Davies, Ira Iosebashvili, additional reporting by Lewis Krauskopf, Dan Burns and David Randall; Writing by Megan Davies; Editing by David Gregorio and Andrea Ricci)

 ((megan.davies@thomsonreuters.com; +1 646 223 6190;))